Polkadot

 We have different rate limits set for private API endpoints (e.g. ones with API keys attached) - Read more below

-To avoid rate limiting and service interruption, to get your own API key.
+To avoid rate limiting and service interruption, sign up nowarrow-up-right to get your own API key.

 For Polkadot Mainnet